KrystynaMil/acme-web-design/README.md

 ## General info

 Affordable and Professional web design company website.
-Which provide the services as website design,  maintenance  and hosting.
+Which provides the services as website design,  maintenance  and hosting.

 ## Screenshots